Christmas musical 'Black Nativity' hits a new note on big screen

-BEVERLY HILLS, California (Reuters) - While growing up in Massachusetts in the 1960s and 1970s, Kasi Lemmons’ mother took her every year to see the Christmas musical “Black Nativity” in Boston.
+BEVERLY HILLS, Calif., Nov 26 (Reuters) - While growing up in Massachusetts in the 1960s and 1970s, Kasi Lemmons’ mother took her every year to see the Christmas musical “Black Nativity” in Boston.

 Now, the 52-year-old director of 2007 drama “Talk to Me” is bringing poet Langston Hughes’ musical about family redemption to the big screen on Wednesday in a present-day adaptation starring Oscar winners Jennifer Hudson and Forest Whitaker.